Pharmacology of antidepressants: Monoamine hypothesis

-In 1965, Joseph Schildkraut postulated the Monoamine Hypothesis when he posited an association between low levels of neurotransmitters and depression.
+In 1965, Joseph Schildkraut published a review article stating that several researchers had found an association between depression and deficiency of the catecholamine family of monoamine neurotransmitters, which they had begun calling the "catecholamine hypothesis", also known as the monoamine hypothesis.

 By 1985, the monoamine hypothesis was mostly dismissed until it was revived with the introduction of SSRIs through the successful direct-to-consumer advertising, often revolving around the claim that SSRIs correct a chemical imbalance caused by a lack of serotonin within the brain.